etinaude/python-sorting-algorithms/README.md

 ## notes

-each algorith is in a function which prints a sorted array (ill change it to return)\
+Each algorithm is in a function which takes only an unsorted array as a parameter returns the sorted array\
-there are notes before each algorithm explaining it
+There are notes before each algorithm explaining it.

 * n = number of elements to sort
 * d = number of digits in the largest element